 We hold final patents that cover our technology.
 We have our own fabrication group that builds our heat exchange vessels, and we only issue licenses to plants where we are the operating company of record.

 We evaluate materials with the whole cycle in mind, Standardize components, design products to Last.

-If you have clients that have post industrial waste plastic that cannot be recycled in a mechanical way, we can thermally decompose it turning it into a petrochemical input your client can use.
+If you have clients that have post industrial waste plastic that cannot be recycled in a mechanical way, we can chemically recycle it into a petrochemical input your client can use as feedstock.
 Yes, we may be able to help close the loop on both ends.